 Brassicaceae Material Collection

-Free access to and asking for seed/leaf material is restricted to research groups within the DFG priority program SPP1529.
-Inquiries should be sent via e-mail and regular mail.
-You will be informed about short-term availability and further details.
-All stock orders require the acceptance of rules and regulations of CBD (Convention on Biological Diversity).
-Details can be found here.
+Free access to and asking for seed/leaf material was restricted to research groups within the DFG priority program SPP1529 and all stock orders required the acceptance of rules and regulations of CBD (Convention on Biological Diversity).

 We apologize that we cannot serve as a publicly accessible germplasm resource, but we are happy to provide advice and help with further information.